 AppRegistryto hard-code the HTML document string to be used for rendering the app

-- Expo web serves as a wrapper for React Native Web so you can start a single Expo project that can be run on Android, iOS, web and even desktop (through Electron)
+- Expo Web serves as a wrapper for React Native Web so you can start a single Expo project that can be run on Android, iOS, web, and even desktop (through Electron)

-- Expo web supports Progressive Web Apps
+- Expo web supports progressive web apps

 - React Native packages with native dependencies cannot be run on the web.
-If you’re relying on third-party packages with native dependencies (Swift / Objective-C or Java / Kotlin code) then those won’t work on the web
+If you’re relying on third-party packages with native dependencies (Swift/Objective-C or Java/Kotlin code), then those won’t work on the web

 Flutter pros and cons

 To wrap up, let’s take a look at what makes each platform great and not so great.
 First up is Flutter.
-Note that we’re not going to go over the good and bad points that are similar to the two platforms.
+Note that we’re not going to go over the good and bad points that are similar between the two platforms.
 Instead, these points can either make you “yay” or “nay” when it comes to choosing the platform that’s best for you:

 - Performance is very close to native because your code compiles to native code

-- Built-in testing support
+- Inbuilt testing support